Physical measures for mostly sectional expanding flows: Introduction and statement of results

-The slow recurrence to equilibria is a natural consequence of $\mu$-integrability of the function $|\log d_\delta(x,\sing_\Lambda(G))|$ whenever $\mu$ is a physical measure; see e.g. the comments in~\cite{alves-luzzatto-pinheiro2005}.
-However, this integrability property is hard to obtain even for transformations; see e.g. \cite{araujo2006a,ArSzTr} for a setting where this was deduced from global properties of the transformation.
+\begin{remark} If the function $|\log d_\delta(x,\sing_\Lambda(G))|$ is $\mu$-integrable, whenever $\mu$ is a physical measure, the slow recurrence to equilibria is a consequence of Birkhoff's Ergodic Theorem; see e.g. the comments in~\cite{alves-luzzatto-pinheiro2005}.
+However, either this integrability property, or conditions (SR) or (CSR), are hard to obtain; see e.g. \cite{ArSzTr} for a setting where this was deduced from global properties of the transformation.

+Clearly, the slow recurrence condition is vacuous (and automatically valid) if $\Lambda$ contains no equilibria. \end{remark}

+In the presence of equilibria, we obtain the same conclusion of Theorem~\ref{mthm:discretefabv0} assuming non-uniform sectional expansion together with slow recurrence.